mnagon/nuxt-typescript/README.md

 # Practice make perfect

-This is a practice project that I have created for play around Nuxt.js and Typescript by made mini projects in this project,
+This is a practice repo that I have created for play around Nuxt.js and Typescript by made mini projects in this project,

 ## Mini project